thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

     Duration: 0 sec

-The Puppet Orchestrator handles distributing the task everywhere it needs to be, executing it and returning the results.
+The Puppet Orchestrator handles distributing the task everywhere it needs to be, executing it, and returning the results.
 Because these scripts will be run on multiple nodes and might take untrusted input specified by system administrators, you should ensure that you write your scripts to handle untrusted data in a safe manner.
 See the [Writing Tasks](https://puppet.com/docs/bolt/0.x/writing_tasks.html) docs page for some guidelines on writing secure code.

+<i class="fa fa-pencil" aria-hidden="true"></i>
+### Use Cases
-So that was sort of a whirlwind introduction to the world of Puppet tasks.
-Now, you might be tempted to sit down and smash out a lot of tasks to perform all your maintenance and configuration tasks.
-Before you do this, you should take a moment to consider long-term maintainability.
+You might be tempted to sit down and smash out tasks to perform all your maintenance and configuration tasks.
+Before you do this, take a moment to consider long-term maintainability.
 In many cases, taking the time to update shell script methodologies might serve your purposes better.